monikase/Data-Analytics-Projects/_10-AB Testing/AB Analysis.md

   FROM
     SubsampledSales
   WHERE
-    rn <= 36
+    rn <= 36 -- Select only the first 36 randomly ordered non-outlier samples
   GROUP BY
     PromotionID
 )
--- Format the final output
+-- Format the final output into a single table structure, casting numeric values to STRING -- to match the desired presentation format for "Table 1" in the analysis.
 SELECT
   "Sample mean (μ)" AS Metric,
   CAST(SUM(CASE WHEN PromotionID = 1 THEN Mean END) AS STRING) AS Promotion_1,